yucigou/xpub-hindawi/README.md

-(Note: this repo is forked from https://gitlab.coko.foundation/xpub/xpub-faraday)
+(Note: this repo is forked, for the purpose of study only, from https://gitlab.coko.foundation/xpub/xpub-faraday)

 Note: xpub is still _very_ new.
 This repository contains an initial set of components but is not yet ready for use.